BerniSc/ConsoleGUI/README.md

 Elements can be Added like this:
 Creating new Controller and adding Elements per the add-element function.
 Sliders take in min-Value, Size, description and their Variable, Buttons just their description and their Variable.

+An Example for the Implementation of the GUI can be seen in the "main.cpp" Function.